 How to Use Social Media to Expand Your Blog Reach

-To facilitate the blog promotion process, here are twenty-three social media tips to get your blog content in front of the largest possible audience.
+To facilitate the blog promotion process, here are 23 social media tips to promote your blog organized into categories.

 Maximize blog content’s reader attractiveness